Skip to content

 Kate Bellon, Indigenous Relations Specialist, left, and Charity Beland, Manager, Indigenous Programming, right

-Kate Bellon, Indigenous Relations Specialist, left, and Charity Beland, Manager, Indigenous Programming, right, and are integral members of Niagara Health’s Indigenous Health Services and Reconciliation team.
+Kate Bellon, Indigenous Relations Specialist, left, and Charity Beland, Manager, Indigenous Programming, right, are integral members of Niagara Health’s Indigenous Health Services and Reconciliation team.

 “Not only did you help me during one of the worst times of my life, you aided me on my learning journey.”